Azure-Samples/AzureStackHCI/README.md

-# Azure Stack HCI Software Defined Networking (SDN) training resources
+# Azure Local Software Defined Networking (SDN) training resources

 Welcome to the SDN training resources repository.
 Explore and download the materials for your self-paced, self-directed SDN training.
 These resources are updated regularly.
 If you've downloaded a training resource before, be sure to check back here often to download the latest version.